 - You also have the option to add any continuing education courses you have taken.

 Some programs will ask you to report these test scores.
 You can check the testing policy of the programs on your list in the Program Materials section.

-In the Common App for transfer you have the option to share your experiences, things like research, internships, volunteer work, and more.
+On Common App for transfer, you have the option to share your experiences, things like research, internships, volunteer work, and more.
 This is the place to show colleges what makes you unique.

 - Provide your name and contact information.

 - Make sure you use an email address you check often, as this is how Common App and colleges will get in touch with you.